attainu/project-Mahesh-Mc-au7/README.md

 specifications
 This application uses a number of open source projects /packages to work properly:
 [ReactJS] - JS library to build interactive elements on website!
-[Redux] - To maintain state of application.
-[React-Query] - New hook to handle data fetching for protected routes (replica of gql-query) [Redux-persist] - To maintain state of application even after refresh(Note: the state is encrypted even though user data is not persisted).
+[React-Query] - New hook to handle data fetching for protected routes (replica of gql-query) [React-hooks] - let you hook into react state and lifecycle features from function components.
-[Redux-form] - To handle forms data.
 [Node js] - evented I/O for the backend
-[Express Js] - fast node.js network app framework [GCP] - To store data objects / files.
+[Express Js] - fast node.js network app framework [Cloudinary] - To store data objects / files.
 [MongoDB] - To store data of the application.
 [SendGrid] - for mailing service.
 [JWT] for secured auth tokens